Dhanush0369/Gsoc_sample/README.md

 # Sample CLI

-This repo contains a CLI for interacting with Data Repository Service(DRS) of Global Alliance for Genomics and Health (GA4GH).
+This repository contains a CLI for interacting with Data Repository Service(DRS) of Global Alliance for Genomics and Health (GA4GH).

 # DRS Service